Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 }

-• Recursion Depth: Cap at 4 levels.
-Covers 99% of municipal and federal GeoJSON payloads without risking stack overflow.
+• Recursion depth: Cap at 4 levels.
+This covers the overwhelming majority of municipal and federal GeoJSON payloads without risking stack overflow or runaway column explosion.
+Anything deeper is serialised to a single JSON-text column.

-• Coordinate Precision: Set to 6 decimal places.
+• Coordinate precision: Set to 6 decimal places.
 Aligns with ~0.1 m WGS84 accuracy and prevents floating-point bloat in spatial indexes.
+If your downstream CRS is metric, validate the choice against CRS Normalization & Sync before lowering it.

-• Type Coercion: Map string hints to explicit Python types before database insertion.
-Eliminates downstream casting errors.
+• Type coercion: Map key-name hints to explicit Python types before database insertion, eliminating downstream casting errors.

-Step 2: Single-Step Automation with Precision Management Jump to heading
+Step 2 — Execute Bounded Flattening with Precision Management Jump to heading

-Implement a deterministic flattening engine that separates geometry processing from attribute traversal.
-The following class handles recursion, type coercion, and precision clamping in a single pass.
+Implement a deterministic engine that separates geometry processing from attribute traversal.
+The class below handles recursion, type coercion, and precision clamping in a single pass.
+Coordinate arrays are clamped but never flattened into columns — the geometry passes through structurally intact.

 python